jnozzi/cocoadev.com/markdown/CVSEmailNotification.md

 </code>
 on all sandboxes you have.

---General/KayRoepke
+--KayRoepke

 ----

 Oh Poop!
 I get the following error: when doing a CVS commit and trying to notify by mail

-WARNING: General/RunAsGid for MSP ignored, check group ids (egid=20, want=25) can not chdir(/var/spool/clientmqueue/): Permission denied Program mode requires special privileges, e.g., root or General/TrustedUser.
+WARNING: RunAsGid for MSP ignored, check group ids (egid=20, want=25) can not chdir(/var/spool/clientmqueue/): Permission denied Program mode requires special privileges, e.g., root or TrustedUser.
-WARNING: General/RunAsGid for MSP ignored, check group ids (egid=20, want=25) can not chdir(/var/spool/clientmqueue/): Permission denied Program mode requires special privileges, e.g., root or General/TrustedUser.
+WARNING: RunAsGid for MSP ignored, check group ids (egid=20, want=25) can not chdir(/var/spool/clientmqueue/): Permission denied Program mode requires special privileges, e.g., root or TrustedUser.

 Does anybody know how to fix this!?
 Help!!!
 PLEASE!
 Thanks!